limpyd/redis-limpyd/doc/contrib.rst

 M2MListField
 """"""""""""

-The M2MListField_ type is based on ListField_ and allow setting many foreign keys, acting as a Many 2 Many fields.
+The M2MListField_ type is based on :ref:`ListField` and allow setting many foreign keys, acting as a Many 2 Many fields.

 It works like M2MSetField_, with two differences, because it's a list and not a set: